rhelmer/update-client/examples/C++/README.md

-# Example app for Application Update client
+# Example app for Update client

-This is an example application which uses the Application Update client, written in C++.
+This is an example application which uses the Update client, written in C++.

 ## Getting started